chadalen/personal-website/content/projects/better-sprite-packer.md

 sort: 4
 ---

-**Better Sprite Packer 3**

-Is a tool designed to pack sprites in a way they can be random-accessed.
+A tool designed to pack video game sprites efficiently and randomly access them without increasing game client memory usage.

 **Features**
 * You can randomly access any sprite (extremely fast and less memory consumption especially for sprites that aren't used!)